-CE for Therapy has compiled a comprehensive database of 100’s of Physical Therapy Continuing Education Providers that offer Physical Therapy CEUs.
-Link to Physical Therapy Continuing Education Provider Directory The Provider Directory offers literally 1000’s of Physical Therapy Continuing Education Opportunities, Techniques, Methods, Certifications, Specializations and Topics.
+CE for Therapy has compiled a comprehensive database of 100’s of Providers of Continuing Ed that offer Physical Therapy CEUs.
+Link to Comprehensive Continuing Education Provider Directory The Provider Directory offers literally 1000’s of PT Continuing Education Opportunities, Techniques, Methods, Certifications, Specializations and Topics.
 We hope that you find relevant information in the following post that contains definitions and descriptions of the various measurements of continuing education accreditation and certifications for Physical Therapists.

 Continuing Education Accreditation

 CEU – Continuing Education Unit

 The term “CEU” is in the public domain, and it is used by many organizations for their continuing education or professional training hours.
 According to the International Association for Continuing Education and Training website Link to IACET, the Continuing Education Unit or CEU was created and defined in 1970 after IACET and the U.S. Department of Education task force studied the measurement of non-credit continuing education activities.
 The continuing education unit (CEU) was designed to: Provide a standard unit (10 contact hours) of measurement for continuing education accreditation and training; Quantify continuing education accreditation and training (CE/T) activities; and Accommodate for the diversity of providers, activities, and purposes in adult education.

 CCU – Continuing Competence Unit